ddbj/www/_ddbj/web-submission-help-e.md

   - Some extra space or illegal characters, such as multibyte, unicode, or unprintable character, are included in the file.

+  - The annotation contains only source feature.
+Add appropriate featute(s) to the annotation.

 ### Error/Warning  {#flow-7-7}

   - If there are is no error after you click "Confirm", "Next" button is changed to be clickable and you can move to the next process.